 To our competitor and his vocal sidekicks- you've failed to discredit us and destroy our business.
 Your hate, poisonous comments, deceit and mendacity has only undermined your own reputation and business and sent more customers over to SDS.
 Thanks.
 That's Karma, enjoy it...

 "History shows that people engaging in the big lie always avoid debate" A great quote from Tony Heller.
 Every time the competitor has been asked on forums or groups to support their crazy, anti-SDS statements with facts, they are silent or go ballistic and flip out.
 The Brand X competitor and his sidekicks multiple meltdowns on various forums and groups over the years were epic.
 You showed your true colors.
 Nuf said...
-We see this again in Feb.
+We saw this again in Feb.
 2021 on VAF where Brand X won't respond to simple technical questions because he knows he'll be shut down by factual arguments in response to his false, BS marketing posts.
+The Brand X owner was finally banned from VAF for his crazy outbursts.

 We suggest you don't take our word for things nor what the competition says.
 Do your own independent research before you put down your hard earned money.